Azerbaijan’s daily coronavirus recoveries outnumber new infections | News.az

 Azerbaijan’s daily coronavirus recoveries outnumber new infections

-27 new cases of coronavirus infection have been recorded in Azerbaijan, and 53 patients have recovered in the country in the last 24 hours, the Operational Headquarters under the Cabinet of Ministers told News.Az on Saturday.
+Azerbaijan has registered 1,876 new COVID-19 cases in the past 24 hours, the Operational Headquarters under the Cabinet of Ministers said on Wednesday, News.Az reports.

-Two patients have died from COVID-19 in the country over the past day.
+As many as 2,248 patients have recovered, and 22 others have died in the country over the past day.